Position: Collaborative Agentic AI Needs Interoperability Across Ecosystems: Introduction

 To realize this vision, we identify four minimal, yet sufficient building blocks that ecosystems should adopt for enabling interoperability: \textit{(i)} agent-to-agent messaging, enabling asynchronous and structured communication via existing web protocols, \textit{(ii)} interaction interoperability, establishing shared interaction specifications through interaction documents, \textit{(iii)} state management, supporting both short-term sessions and long-term state, and \textit{(iv)} discovery, allowing agents to find one another.
 Our approach requires minimal new infrastructure, just careful extensions of the web as we know it.
 Together, these building blocks form the foundation of the \sys.

 \textbf{Contributions.} To defend our position, we first analyze several prominent solutions in \Cref{sec:incompatibility}, identifying common trends across current frameworks for collaborative agentic AI.
 This analysis motivates our arguments in \Cref{sec:interoperability} that interoperability is not merely desirable, but essential for realizing the full potential of collaborative agentic AI.
 We then propose in \Cref{sec:requirements} a minimal blueprint, \sys, that demonstrates how this interoperability can be achieved through careful reuse and extension of existing web technologies.
-We discuss some views that oppose our position in \Cref{sec:alternatives} before concluding with final remarks in \Cref{sec:conclusion}.
+We open-source our implementation of applying the standards to \Ac{A2A}, \Ac{ACP}, and Agora, including a proof-of-concept implementation (see \Cref{sec:woa_poc}).
+Finally, we discuss some views that oppose our position in \Cref{sec:alternatives} before concluding with final remarks in \Cref{sec:conclusion}.

+We note that some of the web technologies we advocate for are decades old and deeply embedded in the Internet infrastructure.
+This is precisely the point we want to make.
+Our contribution is not the invention of new protocols, but the recognition that the AI community does not need to reinvent them to realise collaborative agentic \ac{AI}.
+Much as the internet architecture community learned through hard-won experience, we argue that minimal, battle-tested standards are the right foundation.
+This is a learning that has yet to be absorbed by the rapidly evolving field of collaborative agentic AI.